*Tenting May 27 to September 24, 2016.

 Cabins have 2 or 3 beds with at least one double.
 Dorm cabins are same-gender and have two sets of bunk beds.

-All bathing areas are clothing-optional.
+All soaking pools are clothing-optional.
 Use what is most comfortable for you.
 The atmosphere we strive for is one of sanctuary and respect.
+Nudity is not permitted in other areas.

 Meals are included with lodging.
 Three vegetarian, mostly organic, buffet style meals are served three times daily: 8:00am to 9:00am, 1:00pm to 2:00pm, and 6:pm to 7:00pm.
-You may request egg-free, dairy-free and gluten-free meals when you register.
-Sack lunches can be ordered a day ahead for your hike.
+You may request egg-free, dairy-free and gluten-free* meals when you register (trace amounts of gluten are possible).
+Sack lunches can be ordered a day ahead for your hike. (*Trace amounts of gluten are possible since we do not have a gluten free kitchen.)

 Check In / Check Out

 Please arrive after 3pm on your first day and depart before 3pm on your last day.
 All lodging is available after 4pm.
-Late Arrival for Overnight Guests: If you arrive after the office has closed (6pm), your name and cabin number will be posted on the Office door or with the Guest Host in the parking lot.
-Relax and enjoy the hot springs and facilities and check in at the Office first thing after 9am.
-Please vacate your cabin by 1pm on your last day, or you may be assessed a late-departure fee of $20.
+Late Arrival for Overnight Guests: If you arrive after the office has closed, your name and cabin number will be posted on the door at the office in the parking lot; enjoy the facilities and check in at the Office first thing after 9am.
+Please vacate your cabin by 1pm on your last day or you may be assessed a late-departure fee of $20.

 Deposits and Payment